 The MLP team sits within the Department of State Development, Manufacturing, Infrastructure and Planning and has primary responsibility for administering the MLP framework.
 The team is proponent’s first point of contact and will work closely with colleagues across government to provide coordinated feedback on pre-submissions and assess Stage 1 proposals.
 The team also provides the secretariat function for the MLP Panel.

-The MLP panel provides oversight of the application of the MLP guidelines (PDF, 981, KB).
+The MLP panel provides oversight of the application of the MLP Guidelines ( 5.1 MB).
 It has responsibility for inviting proponents to make a Stage 1 submission, considering the advice of assessment teams, and making recommendations about Stage 1 Market-Led Proposals to government.
 The MLP panel comprises senior government officials and current standing members are:

 - Deputy Director-General Industry Partnerships, Department of State Development, Manufacturing, Infrastructure and Planning (DSDMIP), Toni Power (Chair)